Azure/terraform-provider-acsengine/docs/state.md

 ## Note on certificates and key storage

 To use this Terraform resource, you are expected to have an Azure key vault created (in a separate resource group) which you can use with your ACS-Engine Kubernetes cluster to store your service principal secret and certificates and keys for cluster authentication.
+You will need to set your service principal secret in this key vault before creating the ACS-Engine Kubernetes cluster Terraform resource.
+If you would like to do this using Terraform, you can use the [AzureRM provider](https://www.terraform.io/docs/providers/azurerm/).
+You can look at an [example](examples/acsengine-kubernetes-cluster-with-keyvault/) to get started.
+Make sure you have the correct access polices and that your key vault is enabled for template deployment.